URANUS: Radio Frequency Tracking, Classification and Identification of Unmanned Aircraft Vehicles: Related Work

 To sum up, the discussion above confirms that despite there are several contributions to the state-of-the-art, none of them analyze and evaluate the proposed techniques on both fixed-wing and multi-copter drones for the (i) detection, (ii) classification and (iii) simultaneous tracking, as well as the drone path tracking.
 Such constraints make previous solutions unsuitable for this problem and call for new domain-specific approaches.
+Moreover, none of the approaches in the current literature perform tracking, identification, and classification in real-time, but only offline.